KolyaIvankov/deeplearning4j/docs/samediff/templates/overview.md

 ### The full code

-So. let us bring all together now:
+For consistency, let us now bring all the code together:

 ```java
 //Define terwork topology